Toyota bZ4X Review & Prices

 Boot space

-If boot space is important, this could be where the bZ4X loses you.
+If boot space is a priority, this could be where the bZ4X loses you.
 At 452 litres it should be big enough for most, but it’s one of the smallest in this class.
 The Nissan Ariya is a bit better at 466 litres, but the Audi Q4 e-tron gets 520 litres and the Skoda Enyaq has 585 litres.
 Without the front boot found on some EVs, it’s slightly disappointing the Toyota can’t carry more.

 Interior style, infotainment and accessories